 How can I set up my own instance of the Overpass API to be able to execute an arbitrary number of requests?

-A brief and a detailed how to is available.
 The essential three steps are:

 The steps 1 and 2 should be distinct steps because the amount of payload data is so big that the most users will want to align their apporach on that.